-Gali Sembira is currently the director of Shaharit's "120" program.
+Dr. Gali Sembira recently finished a six-year tenure as Director of the 120 Program.
 She was previously Shaharit's director, served as a professional director at Sheatufim—the umbrella organization of Israeli civil society organizations, deputy director of the Oran Foundation, head of the program for girls at risk at the Yaniv program, head of the IDF’s educational development program, and director of a girls' boarding school.
 Gali holds a master's degree in organizational psychology and a doctorate in gender studies, both from Bar-Ilan University.
 Gali has a wealth of experience in designing educational programs, leadership and social management development, work with children and teenagers at risk, and establishing and running social and community organizations.
 In addition to her work at Shaharit, she chairs the board of the Women's Courtyard and is a volunteer consultant to people seeking to establish all sorts of social-change organizations.

 Nazier Magally - Head of Shaharit's Arab Society Program